lizardfs/documentation/source/cookbook/macosx.rst

 ==============================

-Since macOS is a bit restrictive starting with the ElCapitain version, automounting lizardfs requires a bit of fiddling.
+Since macOS is a bit restrictive starting with the ElCapitain version, auto mounting LizardFS requires a bit of fiddling.

 First you will need to disable Apple's SIP, also known as the "rootless" feature.
 The rootless feature is aimed at preventing Mac OS X compromise by